postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 _pm('env.assign', 'environment_name', {key: new_value, new_key: value}, preventDefault, runButtonIndex)
 ```

-> The `env.assign` method works for environments that were included in the Run in Postman button when it was created, or environments that were added via the `env.create` method.
+> The `env.assign` method works for environments that were included in the Run in Postman button when it was created, or environments that were added using the `env.create` method.
 > `env.assign` cannot be used to create new environments.
 Calls made using `env.assign` will fail if the environment does not already exist.

 Update an environment's API keys: